gu-lseg/intro-to-programming/source/data_structures.rst

 Data Structures
 ***************

-Data structures or collections contain other objects.
+Data structures contain other objects.
 We will look at two: `lists`, `dictionaries`.

-The methods that interest us are accessing and updating items within the collections.
+Typical methods defined on data structures are ones that allow access and update items within it.

-Collections go hand in hand with iteration.
-Often we want to do something for each member in a data structure.

 As always first we explore how to create objects using literals and constructors, we then examine some methods typical of each object.

-Then we introduce the for loop which enables easy iteration over any data structure.
+Second, we often want to do something for each item in a data structure.
+This involves 'iterating' over it.
+We do this using the for loop.

 Lists
 =====

-Lists are container objects.
 A list object contains ordered items.

 creation::